openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `x5c`: CONDITIONAL.
 JOSE Header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
 This element MAY be used to convey a key attestation.
 In such a case, the actual key certificate will contain attributes related to the key properties.
 MUST NOT be present if `kid` or `jwk` is present.
   * in the JWT body,
     * `iss`: OPTIONAL (string).
 The value of this claim MUST be the `client_id` of the client making the credential request.
 This claim MUST be omitted if the access token authorizing the issuance call was obtained from a Pre-Authorized Code Flow through anonymous access to the token endpoint.
     * `aud`: REQUIRED (string).
-The value of this claim MUST be the Credential Issuer URL of credential issuer.
+The value of this claim MUST be the Credential Issuer Identifier.
     * `iat`: REQUIRED (number).
 The value of this claim MUST be the time at which the key proof was issued using the syntax defined in [@!RFC7519].
     * `nonce`: REQUIRED (string).
 The value type of this claim MUST be a string, where the value is a `c_nonce` provided by the credential issuer.